pantheon-systems/action-release-notes/README.md

 * `%%RELEASE_BODY%%` - The body of the GitHub release, pulled from the GitHub release body

 ## Tokens
 A valid Personal Access Token (PAT) with the `repo` and `workflow` scopes is required to run this action.
 Additionally, Pantheon Systems must be authorized on the PAT for the action to be able to create the PR in the documentation repository.
-Internally, the action uses the `${{ env.GH_TOKEN }}` set in the workflow step (see example above) but a different token can be set to push the branch to the Documentation repository.
+This must be set in both the `GH_TOKEN` `env` variable (used to run the `gh` CLI commands) and in the workflow inputs (`github_token`) to create the branch on the remote documentation repository (see example above).

 ## Inputs

 ### `github_token`
-(Optional) A GitHub Personal Access Token with access to the Documentation repository.
+(**Required**) A GitHub Personal Access Token with access to the Documentation repository.
+Used to create the pull request in the documentation repository.

 default: `${{ env.GH_TOKEN }}`